 Get some Bread and Jamon and make yourself a picnic.
-Retiro is the perfect place for you to practice the favorite Spanish activity – the Siesta.
+Retiro is the perfect place for you to practice the favorite Spanish activity – la siesta.

-– Every Sunday, at midday, you can enjoy a free concert inside the park by the Banda Sinfónica de Madrid.
+-Every Sunday, at midday, you can enjoy a free concert by the Banda Sinfónica de Madrid.

 Once your siesta is over, make your way to the other iconic art museum in the city – Reina Sofia.